alibaba/PhotonLibOS/README.md

 - The Ping-pong client is to measure echo server performance when handling large amounts of connections.
 We will set up 10 client processes, and each of them will create 100 connections.
 Within a single connection, recv has to be invoked after send.
 - Server and client are all cloud VMs, 64Core 128GB, Intel Platinum CPU 2.70GHz.
+Kernel version is 5.15.
 The network bandwidth (unilateral) is 32Gb.
 - This test was only meant to compare per-core QPS, so we limited the thread number to 1, for instance, set GOMAXPROCS=1.

 Conclusion: Photon socket has the best per-core QPS.